oererenn/oererenn/README.md

 <br>
 Here are some projects that I worked on:

 - [Kwetter-Microservices:](https://github.com/oererenn/kwetter-microservices) An indivudal project for creating Twitter clone using microservices architectural pattern and Spring Framework
+- [Snake-Game:](https://github.com/oererenn/bevy-snake) A classic snake game built with Bevy, a refreshingly simple data-driven game engine built in Rust.

 ---